GoogleCloudPlatform/django-demo-app-unicodex/docs/80-automation.md

 This tutorial has two methods of provisioning: the shell scripts you saw earlier, and the Terraform scripts.
 Both setups are designed to produce the same project setup in the end, which means that although we could automate more in Terraform (such as creating the Cloud Run service), that would require a different set of permissions for the unicodex service accounts.

-We granted Editor rights for the Terraform service account, as we are running it only locally on our own laptops.
+We granted Owner rights for the Terraform service account, as we are running it only locally on our own laptops.
 If you want to use Terraform within Cloud Build, you should absolutely use a lower level of access.

 ---